patlat1y/patlat1y/README.md

 ## About me
 - 🔭 I’m currently working on project
 - 🌱 I’m currently learning in РАНХиГС
-- 👯 I’m looking to collaborate on programming
+- 👯 I’m looking to collaborate with people
-- 🤔 I’m looking for help with friends
+- 🤔 I’m looking for help with project
 - 💬 Ask me about my work
 - 📫 How to reach me: telegram @shoqie
 - 😄 Pronouns: Alexandrovich
-- ⚡ Fun fact: i play dota 2
+- ⚡ Fun fact: "Between heaven and earth, only I am worthy"